 I mean, you look at everything that gets done for us in life.

-I don't care if it's all right.
+I don't care if it's, all right, you go out.

-You go out, we're all in the service industry.
+We're all in the service industry.

-You either create goods or services that people want, need and desire.
+You either create goods or services that people want, need, and desire.

 We do news, information, entertainment that you're not going to get from the media mob.

-We do our investigative reporting, we do regular reporting.
+We do our investigative reporting.

 That's what we do.

-We dwell like a whole newspaper.
+We do it like a whole newspaper.

 And we work hard to do a good job every day.

-Farming is a precarious industry because it's influenced by weather disease, subject to price vacillations.
+Farming is a precarious industry because it's influenced by weather, disease, subject to price vacillations.

 Now think about that.